turingschool/mod-0-curriculum/session1/index.md

 <a name="homework"></a>
 ## Homework

-Find the homework in your Mod 0 Project Board.
+Find the homework in your Mod 0 Trello Board.
 Contact your instructors if you're stuck (or better yet, post in the public slack channel as you're likely not the only one running in to that issue)

-Also, if you haven't already, I would encourage you to start your mod 1 pre-work, as it'll help you work on your program specific skills.
+Also, if you haven't already, I would encourage you to start your mod 1 pre-work, as it'll help you work on your program specific skills and it is due in a few weeks

+If you're in FE, we'll give more details on what's happening with the FE small groups pilot tomorrow.